actor#

 • global_cm (bool) – If True the colormap will be applied in all ODFs.
 If False it will be applied individually at each voxel.

-• B_matrix (ndarray (n_coeffs, n_vertices)) – Optional SH to SF matrix for projecting odfs given in SH coefficents on the sphere.
+• B_matrix (ndarray (n_coeffs, n_vertices)) – Optional SH to SF matrix for projecting odfs given in SH coefficients on the sphere.
 If None, then the input is assumed to be expressed in SF coefficients.

 Returns: